-, At site audits At the central office audit Minor non- conformities Within 60 days from the closing meeting, send an effective action plan and proof that the non-conformity has effectively been addressed to the certification body.
-Minor non-conformities can be upgraded to major and corrected as such if not effectively or timely managed.
-Must be corrected within 90 days.
+At site audits At the central office audit Minor non- conformities Must be corrected within 12 months (by the next audit).
+If the auditor finds the minor non-conformity has not been corrected by the next audit, they will raise the grading to a major non-conformity.
+Must be correct within 90 days.
 If not corrected within this timeframe, the non-conformity will be regraded as a major against the central office.
 Major non- conformities Send the certification body an effective action plan with root cause analysis, corrective actions and an appropriate timeframe to address them.
-Once the corrective actions are implemented, your certification body will be able to close out the non-conformity within 30 days of the audit.
+Once the corrective actions are implemented, your certification body will be able to close out or downgrade the non-conformity within 30 days of the audit.
 If this cannot be done, the site must be suspended from the Group certificate.
 Must be corrected within 30 days.
 If not corrected within 30 days, the non-conformity will be re-graded as a critical against the central office and the group suspended.
 Send the certification body a corrective action plan with root cause analysis.
-Critical non- conformities The site must be suspended immediately from the Group certificate.
-Must be corrected within 4 days.
+Critical non- conformities The site must be suspended immediately from the Group certificate until the non-conformity has been addressed.
 The Group certificate will be suspended immediately.